mubaraknumann/Spender/SUPPORT.md

 **Restore from iCloud:**
 1. Install app on new device
 2. Sign in with same Apple ID
-3. Go to Settings † Backup & Restore
+3. Go to Settings â€  Backup & Restore
 4. Tap **"Restore from iCloud"**
 5. Select backup to restore

 **Important:** iCloud backup requires:
-- Signed in to iCloud (iOS Settings † [Your Name])
+- Signed in to iCloud (iOS Settings â€  [Your Name])
 - iCloud Drive enabled
 - Sufficient iCloud storage space